rmdlv/Langstone-V3/README.md

 - Insert your micro SD card into a card reader and select that device for the Storage.
 Note:- Ignore and close any message boxes about reformatting the drive.
 This is not needed.

 - When asked 'Use OS customisation' Select 'EDIT SETTINGS' then select 'Services' make sure that 'Enable SSH' is ticked and 'Use password authentication' is selected.

+- If you are required to set the username and password use pi and raspberry.

 - Click Save, then click 'YES' to start writing the SD card.